oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

 While running *Pods* is at the heart of Kubernetes, it is uncommon to run them directly or as *ReplicaSets* as you did in **Task 1 and 3**.
 You will, most of the time, run a *Pod* as part of a *Deployment* and less often as part of a *StatefulSet* or *DaemonSet*.

 * **Deployment** - Manages *ReplicaSets* (which manage *Pods*).  *Deployments* allow you to change the desired state of your *Pod* at a controlled rate.
-* **StatefulSet** - Like *Deployments* but ensures *Pods* created and recreated with a persistent identifier.
+* **StatefulSet** - Like *Deployments* but ensures *Pods* are created and recreated with a persistent identifier.
 This is useful when using persistent storage as it allows Kubernetes to match that persistent storage with its *Pod*
 * **DaemonSet** - Ensures that all eligible *Worker Nodes* run a copy of its *Pod*.
 A *DaemonSet* does not have the concept of a *ReplicaSet*, rather its `replicas` is equal to the number of eligible *Worker Nodes*

 1. Create a *manifest file* for `your-pod-deployment`